mlIpem/mlipem.github.io/06_chapViolinist.md

 </tbody>
 </table>

+Unfortunately, this design does not allow us to check conditions per student and per piece. as students played one piece in 2D and another piece in 3D.
+However, for each piece, we can compare students playing with 2D with students playing with 3D.
+For example, for piece F1, we have student P004, P006 and P009 playing in the 2D condition and we have student P001, P002, and P0010 playing in the 3D condition.
+Moreover, each subject played four trials, spread over four weeks.
+The two groups, formed by condition, can be compared per piece.

 Eleven subjects is not much.
 The reason is that experiments are very time-consuming and that subjects, such as those who play in an orchestra, are few and sometimes hard to find, especially for participation in longitudinal studies.
 Nevertheless, thanks to the four trials, which we consider here as repeated measures, we are just on the border of having enough statistical power.